louisds/Machine-Learning/Classical-Supervised-Learning/Ensemble-Methods/README.md

 w^{(i)} \leftarrow w^{(i)} \exp \left(\alpha_j\right) \ \ \text{if} \ \ \hat{y^{(i)}_j} \neq y^{(i)}
 $$

 After which all the instance weights are normalized.
 Finally, a new predictor is trained using the updated weights, and the whole process is repeated.
 The algorithm stops when the desired number of predictors is reached, or when a perfect predictor is found.
-To make predictions, AdaBoost simply computes the predictions of all predictors and weighs them using the predictor weights $\apha_j$.
+To make predictions, AdaBoost simply computes the predictions of all predictors and weighs them using the predictor weights $\alpha_j$.
 The predicted class is the one that gets the majority of weighted votes.

+### Gradient Boost

+Just like AdaBoost, Gradient Boosting works by sequentially adding predictors to an ensemble, each one correcting its predecessor.
+However, instead of tweaking the instance weights at every iteration (like AdaBoost), this method tries to fit the new predictor to the `residual errors` made by the previous predictor.
+The ensemble is used to make a new prediction by adding up the predictions of all the predictors, since we are working with residuals.
+Using regression trees with Gradient boosting is a popular example and is often referred to as `GBRT`(Gradient Boosted Regression Trees).

+The learning rate parameter scales the contribution of each predictor.
+If we set it to a low value (e.g. 0.1), we will need more predictors in the ensemble to fit the training set, but the predictions will usually generalize better.
+This is a regularization technique called `shrinkage`.
+To find the optimal amount of predictors, we could let the algorithm run for a specific amount, and save the validation error at each stage of the training process.
+Afterwards, the ensemble is retrained and the process will do an `early stopping` at the stage (amount of trees) that lead to the lowest validation error.

+Another technique is called `Stochastic Gradient Boosting`, where each predictor is trained on a random subset (e.g. 25%) of the training instances.
+This technique trades a higher bias for a lower variance, and it also speeds up training considerably.
+Lastly, we have `XGBoost` (Extreme Gradient Boosting), which is an optimized implementation of the Gradient Boosting algorithm, that extremely fast, scalable, and portable.